andrewrgarcia/voxelmap/docs/source/usage.rst

   :width: 350
   :alt: Alternative text

+.. _lowpolyimgmesh:

-ImageMesh : 3-D Mesh Mapping from Image
+Low-Poly 3-D Mesh Mapping from Image
 -----------------------------------------

-This method creates a low-poly mesh model from an Image using an algorithm developed by Andrew Garcia where 3-D convex hull is performed on separate "cuts" or sectors from the image (see: :doc:`imagemesh`).
+The ImageMesh method creates a low-poly mesh model from an Image using an algorithm developed by Andrew Garcia where 3-D convex hull is performed on separate "cuts" or sectors from the image (see: :doc:`imagemesh`).

 This can decrease the size of the 3-D model and the runtime to generate it significantly, making the runtime proportional to the number of sectors rather than the number of pixels.
 Sectors are quantified with the L_sectors kwarg, which is the length scale for the number of sectors in the grid.